Charles Town Oaks

-The Charles Town Oaks is a Grade III American Thoroughbred horse race for three year old fillies, over a distance of 7 furlongs on the dirt held annually in September at Hollywood Casino at Charles Town Races in Charles Town, West Virginia.
-The event currently carries a purse of $500,000.
+The Charles Town Oaks is a Grade II American Thoroughbred horse race for three year old fillies, over a distance of 7 furlongs on the dirt held annually in August at Hollywood Casino at Charles Town Races in Charles Town, West Virginia.
+The event currently carries a purse of $750,000.

 History

 The event was inaugurated in 2009 with stakes of $250,000.
 With such a purse the race attracted several good fillies and by 2014 the event was classified as a Grade III with $500,000 stakes.

+In 2024 the event was upgraded by the Thoroughbred Owners and Breeders Association to a Grade II and the stakes also were increased to $750,000.